 1865 – ASSASSINATION OF PRESIDENT ABRAHAM LINCOLN

-It was President Lincoln who advocated for and oversaw the creation and circulation of our nation’s last debt-free money, the Greenbacks.
-This was money not borrowed from banks, but created (as authorized in the US Constitution, Article 1, Section 8) by the government to meet the nation’s needs.
+Under Lincoln’s administration, the US Government issued 450 million “Greenbacks” – interest and inflation free money.
+They weren’t government bill, bonds or any other debt-bearing note.
+This was money not borrowed from banks, but created (as authorized in the US Constitution, Article 1, Sec 8) by the government to meet the nation’s needs.

-Federal and state tax returns are due on this day.
+Federal and state tax returns are not, due, technically, until April 17 this year.
 Why are taxes so high?
 Why does it feel we aren’t getting back in programs and services what we put in?
 Part of the reason has to do with the hundreds of billions of dollars we spend every year paying interest on the national debt.
 That interest goes disproportionately to the very wealthy.
 And that interest would not exist if instead of borrowing that money (including from banking corporations), we created interest-free and inflation-free money as stipulated by Congress in Article 1, Section 8 of the US Constitution.
 Why be enslaved by debt when we could be liberated by democratic money?
-Of course when interest rates soon start rising, interest payments will start rising — meaning our taxes will also further rise and/or services will be further reduced.

 1915 – DEATH OF NELSON ALDRICH, LEADER OF REPUBLICAN PARTY IN THE US SENATE